Jul 08, 2026

 FAQ

-How soon will I feel the benefits of deep breathing?
+How long does it take to feel the effects of deep breathing?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.